CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/running-on-helmi.md

     <img src="../../../../img/helmi_with_lumi_web.png" alt="Helmi's with LUMI web">
 </p>

 Click on launch to start your Jupyter session.
 This will launch Jupyter using the command python -m Jupyter lab.
 If you are using Helmi during a quantum computing course, a custom environment may have been created specifically for the course.
-In this case you can access Helmi using the Jupyter-for-courses app.
+In this case, you can access Helmi using the Jupyter-for-courses app.

 <p align="center">
     <img src="../../../../img/helmi_with_jupyter_for_courses_gui.png" alt="Helmi's with LUMI web">